Skip to main content

 The Human Eye and The Colorful World ||Class 10th Science||CBSE Notes || Study World Notes Intext Question Exercise Question The Human Eye The human eye is one of the valuable and sensitive sense organ.
 It enables us to see the wonderful world and colours around us.
 Of all the sense organ, the human eye is the most significant organ.

-Carbon and its Compounds || Class 10th Science || CBSE Notes || Study World || Part-1
+Metal and Non-Metal || Class 10th Science || CBSE Notes || Study World

-Carbon and its Compounds ||Class 10 || Science || CBSE Notes Dear Students, Today we are going to share the Notes of Carbon and its Compound.
+Metal and N on-Metal || Class 10 || Science || CBSE Notes Dear Students, Today we are going to share the Notes of Carbon and its Compound.
 These notes are prepared by the experienced teachers.
 These notes are free to all the students.
 These notes has been prepared according to the CCE pattern of school education based on NCERT Syllabus prescribed by the Central Board of School Education for Class X. All the important topics are covered in these notes.

-Electricity | Class 10th Science | CBSE Notes | Study World
+Light : Reflection and Refraction || Class 10th Science || CBSE Notes || Study World